 Perhaps most importantly: cleanse daily.
 Additionally, a warm shower can help your pores to open, breathe, and push out any acne-causing buildup that you can then wash away.
 Coincidentally, this routine can also help you to relax and destress, easing the effect your hormones are having on your skin.
 Avoid excessively hot water; this can further dry out the skin and worsen irritation and inflammation.
 After your daily cleansing session, be sure to moisturize.

 In extreme cases, you may choose to spot treat your blemishes.
 Make sure to do so lightly and take into consideration that too much treatment will only agitate your skin further.
 Use a dermatologist recommended solution or a product that’s right for your skin type.
 Finally, sleep.
 Our body heals best when it has a full night of rest to take care of itself.
 At the end of the day, continuous treatment isn’t the only thing that’s going to get rid of that breakout, it’s our bodies that will.
 Treat them right and they’ll reward you.

 Ultimately, if you’re looking for a magic pill to clear your acne overnight, you’re going to come up short.
+There is no simple solution on how to get rid of pimples and acne overnight.
 Fighting acne is all about taking the necessary steps to avoid breakouts in the first place.
 With these tips and the right combination of treatment, diet, and sleep, there’s a higher chance that you rise in the morning with your pimples less inflamed and even on their way out.
 Find the remedy that works for you, and take control of your skin care process.
 There’s a combination that works for everyone—it’s all about finding the one that works for you.